NickBolles/nestjs-accountsjs/readme.md

 ## AuthValidator
 The second is `@AuthValidator`, which can be used to customize the AuthGuard behavior.
 Validators are functions that return a boolean, or a promise that resolves to a boolean.
 If the result is truthy, the validator succeeds and if all validators succeed the method will be executed.

 Validators can be added at the class or the method level, and will stack.
-So in the example below the `@AuthGuard` will run the class validator, `IsDarthVader`, then it will run `TimeToReveal` and `AsyncValidator`.
+So in the example below the `@UseGuards(AuthGuard)` will run the class validator, `IsDarthVader`, then it will run `TalkingToLuke` and `AsyncValidator`.
 If any of them fail, the method will not be run.

 ```typescript
 import {